-He has stayed active in the ring and made good progress – he fought five times in 2013, three times in 2014, five times in 2015, and three times in 2016.
-He also stepped up in class of opposition and gave impressive performances.
+He has stayed active in the ring and made good progress – he fought five times in 2013, three times in 2014, five times in 2015, three times in 2016, and four times in 2017.

-Andy has had two scheduled 10-rounders – he went the full 10-round distance for the first time on March 10 in Lemoore, California, and won a 10-round unanimous decision against Angel Hernandez.
+He has had two scheduled 10-rounders – he went the full 10-round distance for the first time on March 10 in Lemoore, California, and won a 10-round unanimous decision against Angel Hernandez.

 Andy signed a promotional contract with Top Rank in 2015.
 Top Rank’s Hall of Fame matchmaker Bruce Trampler said, “Andy is special.
 He has a great skillset, fights hard, and has a great fan following.
 Andy is the best young fighter in Northern California.
 We are all excited about him at Top Rank.”